salesforce/dockerfile-image-update/README.md

       -h, --help             show this help message and exit -s <IMG_TAG_STORE>     OPTIONAL
     ```
-* The `parent` command: given an image, tag, and store, it will create pull requests for any Dockerfiles that has the image as a base image and an outdated tag. also updates the store.
+* The `parent` command: given an image, tag, and store, it will create pull requests for any Dockerfiles that has the image as a base image and an outdated tag.
+It also updates the store.
     ```
     usage: dockerfile-image-update parent [-h] <IMG> <TAG> <IMG_TAG_STORE>